materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v2.1.2)
+Latest Change Log (v2.1.3dev)
 -----------------------------

-1. Brand new CompoundPD class that allows the plotting of phase diagrams that do not have elements as their terminal points.
-2. Spglib is now completely integrated as part of the setup.py installation.
-3. Major (but completely backwards compatible) refactoring of sites and vaspio.
-4. Added a EnumerateStructureTransformation with optional dependency on the enum library by Gus Hart.
-This provides a robust way to enumerate derivative structures,
-5. Implemented LLL lattice reduction algorithm.
-Also added option to sanitize a Structure on copy.
-6. Bug fix for missing Compatibility file in release distribution.
-7. Vastly improved StructureFitter which performs cell reduction where necessary to speed up fitting.
+1. New smartio module that intelligently reads structure input files based on file extension.
+2. Spglib_adaptor module has been renamed to finder for brevity.
+3. Upgraded spglib to version 1.2.2.
+Improved handling of spglib install on Mac OS X and Solaris.
+4. Major cleanup of code for PEP8 compliance.
+5. Cssr module now supports reading of input files.
-8. Miscellaneous bug fixes and speed improvements.
+6. Miscellaneous bug fixes and speed improvements.

 .. toctree::
    :maxdepth: 2